albertbrannan4/github-usercard/README.md

 * [x ] Create a forked copy of this project.
 * [x ] Clone your OWN version of the repository (Not Bloomtech's by mistake!).
-* [ ] Implement the project on your main branch, committing changes regularly.
+* [ x] Implement the project on your main branch, committing changes regularly.
-* [ ] Push commits: git push origin main.
+* [x ] Push commits: git push origin main.

 **Follow these steps for completing your project.**

-* [ ] Copy link to canvas
+* [x ] Copy link to canvas

 ### Project Setup

-* [ ] Navigate to the root of the project with your command line.
+* [ x] Navigate to the root of the project with your command line.
 * [x ] Run `npm install` to download any dependencies listed in the `package.json` file.
 * [x ] Run `npm start` to compile your project and launch a development server.